Anderpros/SI_Assignment-4/README.md

 # Limitations

 * Not a production database (JSON files only).
-* JWT tokens do not expire (simplified for assignment).
+* JWT tokens do not expire.
 * No password reset feature.
 * No rate limiting.